JustinaDiugevic/selenium_new/README.md

 My ability to automate data extraction using Selenium,

-My skills in Python scripting and data structuring,
+My skills in Python scripting and data organization,

-How I can deliver real-world automation solutions for short-term or freelance clients.
+How I can deliver real-world automation solutions for freelance or short-term clients.

+⭐ If you find this project interesting, feel free to star the repository!
+👩‍💻 Created by Justina Diugevič — Junior Data Analyst